HamStudy/hamstudy-hambook/tech2022/content/Part 2. Person/Chapter 5. Safety/section 5-5 Antenna Safety.md

 #### Guy Wires and Structural Support

-Towers often need guy wires for support, especially taller ones.
+Tall towers often need guy wires to keep them standing strong.
+But there’s a small but important detail—if the turnbuckles (the metal adjusters that tighten the guy wires) loosen due to vibration, the whole structure could be at risk!

 > **Key Information:** *The purpose of a safety wire through a turnbuckle used to tension guy lines is to prevent loosening of the turnbuckle from vibration* {{< link id="T0B05" >}}

-Think of it as a safety pin that keeps the turnbuckle from unwinding itself due to wind and weather.

-Here's how it works: You run a thin wire through the eyes or holes in the turnbuckle after it's been properly adjusted.
-This wire prevents the turnbuckle from rotating, keeping your guy wires at the proper tension.
-It's a simple step that can prevent a tower collapse!
+The fix is simple: after adjusting the turnbuckle, thread a thin safety wire through its holes and twist the ends together.
+This keeps it from spinning loose over time.
+Just a little wire can make the difference between a steady tower and a dangerous collapse!

 #### Grounding Systems and Lightning Protection